This add-on is operated by Memsource GmbH

 PhraseApp can be attached to a Heroku application via the heroku command:

-PHRASE_AUTH_TOKEN setting will be available in the app configuration.
-It contains your authentication token that enables you to connect to the PhraseApp service:
+It contains your oauth access token which allows you to connect to the PhraseApp API:

-and install the gem with the bundle command:
+and install it by executing the bundle command:

 $ bundle install